Certified Robustness via Dynamic Margin Maximization and Improved Lipschitz Regularization: Introduction

 \paragraph{Lipschitz Layers} Another approach to improving robustness is to design new layers with controllable Lipschitz constant.
 Various methods have been proposed to design the so-called 1-Lipschitz networks \cite{cisse2017parseval,singla2021skew,singla2021improved,anil2019sorting,prach2022almost,trockman2021orthogonalizing}.
 Inspired by the LipSDP framework of \cite{fazlyab2019efficient}, the recent work \cite{araujo2023unified} designs 1-Lipschitz layers that generalize many of the aforementioned 1-Lipschitz designs.
 However, their proposed approach is currently not applicable to multi-layer networks.
-In \cite{wang2023direct}, the authors propose a reparameterization that directly satisfies the SDP constraint of LipSDP, but the proposed method cannot handle skip connections.
+In \cite{wang2023direct}, the authors propose a reparameterization that directly satisfies the SDP constraint of LipSDP, but the proposed method cannot handle skip connections. \cite{zhang2021towards} introduces $\ell_\infty$ distance neurons that are 1-Lipschitz and provide inherent robustness against $\ell_\infty$ perturbations.